-All students who receive graduate or undergraduate degrees are invited to attend the convocation ceremonies held by AU in June of each year.
+All students who receive graduate or undergraduate degrees are invited to attend the in-person convocation ceremonies held by AU every year.
 Graduates of university certificate or university diploma programs are listed in the convocation program, but do not participate in the ceremonies.
 Additional information about the convocation ceremonies may be found on the convocation website.